A loss of safety on the Pine Ridge Reservation

 Gunshots aren’t exclusive to the town of Pine Ridge.

-“I got shot at and yeah it is scary and I don’t know for what reasons, why he shot at me,” Rosie Lip said.
+“I got shot at, and yeah it is scary, and I don’t know for what reasons, why he shot at me,” said Rosie Lip of the Kyle, S.D. area.

-Lip is a cashier at Kyle Grocery but she used to live in Manderson, South Dakota.
+Lip is a cashier at Kyle Grocery in Kyle but used to live in Manderson, S.D.
 That’s where she said her car was shot four times.

 And the violence doesn’t just come from guns.